 These bobbles – known as ‘pills’ – can either be picked off or shaved off using a wool razor or lambswool comb.
 These are easily purchased for just a few of pounds (Toast sells a non-plastic option)- just be careful when using it so as not to damage the knit.

 It’s a common misconception that yarns that pill, do so because they are cheaply made and tatty.
 Often, this is not the case at all.
 Pilling (or bobbling) is entirely expected when it comes to superb, all-natural knitwear.
 In actual fact, pilling authenticates your knits’ natural credentials.
 And remember the softer the yarn, the more likely it is to pill.
 9 times out of 10, pilling will slow and stop on its own.

 Simply pull the fabric slightly taut, and use the comb to lightly brush the bobbles away

 Storing your woollens

 If you are planning to store your knitwear for a long time, place it in a sealed plastic bag.
-We recommend that you store your knitwear flat, as hanging it up will result in stretching.
+This will help guard it against moths.
+Lavender & cedar balls are both natural moth deterrents.
+If you suspect moth damage, put your piece into the freezer for 24 hours to kill any moths or eggs they may have laid.
+I recommend that you store your knitwear flat, as hanging it up will result in stretching.